Solariums

 Hairdressers

 There is no excuse for having a 'bad hair day' in Andalucia!
-Back in the 70's and 80's Andalucia and particularly the Costa del Sol, were primarily quaint Spanish resorts and not where you would expect much sophistication.
-Over the last decade many British and other English speaking residents live all or a large part of the year in this area, bringing in their wake a new and improved service industry.
+Years ago, Andalucia and particularly the Costa del Sol, were primarily quaint Spanish resorts and not where you would expect much sophistication.
+Hairdressing and Beauty Salons have increased not only in quantity, but also in quality.

 Emergency Services